 Degradation and loss of natural assets is a major threat to 85% of all species, according to the International Union for Conservation of Nature’s Red List.
 What’s more, the impact of chemical pollution is creating a chain reaction that’s causing debilitating mutations to fish and animals while imposing unsafe levels of toxins to the human food supply.

 To help halt this dramatic situation, iSEE is serving as a unified source for new insight into water and land stewardship:

 - Freshwater resources and purity

 Led by Entomology Associate Professor Brian Allan, the team’s goal is to offer solutions, technology, and modeling for stormwater management in hopes of controlling mosquito populations and resulting diseases.

 Awarded $170,000 in July 2015.

-Led by Bioengineering Assistant Professor Dipanjan Pan, the team will continue developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.
+Led by Bioengineering Associate Professor Dipanjan Pan, the team will continue developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.

 Smart Water Disinfection: Targeting Viruses

 Led by Civil and Environmental Engineering Professor Benito Mariñas, the project will work to overcome safe water challenges in emerging populations as well as those looming in the developed world.
 The iSEE funding will help secure a large research center focused on smart systems for safe global water.

 Illinois is home to many experts who research the myriad of issues surrounding water.
 Explore Illinois’ area of expertise; labs, facilities, and centers; and find individual experts at the Water at Illinois website.